bw-wlj-2/Backend/README.md

 ## User Endpoints

+- `GET /api/user/:id` - takes an id and returns the account associated with it
 - `POST /api/user/register` - creates an account
 - `POST /api/user/login` - login
 - `DELETE /api/user/:id` - takes user id and removes it from the database